JoshMJohnson/Portfolio-Josh-Johnson/Jokes_Project/README.md

     1b.)
 Download project folder inclusively with all portfolio content from home page

     2.)
-Open command line and traverse to the Jokes_Project folder
+Open command line and traverse to the Jokes_Project folder that was downloaded

     3.)
 Run node js by using the command 'node app.js' within the Jokes_Project folder in the terminal